mulesoft-assets/template-sfdc2sfdc-user-aggregation/README.md

 + attachment.name `OrderedReport.csv`

 # API Calls <a name="apicalls"/>
-SalesForce imposes limits on the number of API Calls that can be made.
-Therefore calculating this amount may be an important factor to consider.
-User Anypoint Template calls to the API can be calculated using the formula:
+Salesforce imposes limits on the number of API Calls that can be made.
+However, we make API call to Salesforce only once during aggregation.

-***1 + UsersToSync + UsersToSync / CommitSize***

-Being ***UsersToSync*** the number of Users to be synchronized on each run.

-The division by ***CommitSize*** is because by default, for each Upsert API Call, Users are gathered in groups of a number defined by the Commit Size property.
-Also consider that this calls are executed repeatedly every polling cycle.

-For instance if 10 records are fetched from origin instance, then 12 api calls will be made (1 + 10 + 1).

 # Customize It!<a name="customizeit"/>